featherweight-design/component-library/CONTRIBUTING.md

 ### Receiving Feedback

 - Feedback is non-objective and in the best interest of the library
-- Comments are meant to foster dialog, you are free to communicate your thought process and explain any reasoning to reach a joint decision
+- Comments are meant to foster dialog; you are free to communicate your thought process and explain any reasoning to reach a joint decision
 - When changes are requested, implement them to the best of your ability
 - If you have questions, reach out to whomever requested changes or in Slack
 - Admins reserve the right to dismiss PR approvals and change requests